AlienX2001/methodology-boxes/exceptional footholds and important notes.md

 ## reel
 ### notes
 1. Always check metadata of files downloaded from any source like ftp, smb, etc. like this `exiftool "filename here"`.
+2. HTA apps are html applications which are ran as "fully trusted app" meaning browser restrictions dont apply on them, no sandbox, nothing.
+They are native to IE, but can also be accessed by mshta.exe so it can be used to to get a client side RCE